gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-08-17-going-back-to-the-old-pre-x-twitter-ios-app.md

 5. Connect your device
 6. Open Apple Configurator
 7. Double click on your device
-8. Choose Apps from the sidebar
+8. Click Add > App > Choose from my Mac...
-9. Drop the Twitter.app from the Payload folder onto the list of apps
-10. Wait for the app to install on your device
+9. Wait for the app to install on your device

 You’re done!